Alejogb1/job-board/blog-data/how-to-cut-prefix-of-string-with-sed.md

 id: "how-to-cut-prefix-of-string-with-sed"
 ---

-Alright so you need to chop off the start of a string using sed right I've been there done that way too many times lets break it down and make sure you nail this thing
+so you need to chop off the start of a string using sed right I've been there done that way too many times lets break it down and make sure you nail this thing

-Okay so first things first sed short for stream editor is a real swiss army knife when it comes to text manipulation its command line power is insane and i rely on it daily not gonna lie its a crucial tool in my arsenal for anything text processing especially when scripting up automations or handling log files I mean you know a lot of people go with awk but for me sed is my go-to I've had enough fights with awk's syntax to last me a lifetime but hey thats just my personal preference
+ so first things first sed short for stream editor is a real swiss army knife when it comes to text manipulation its command line power is insane and i rely on it daily not gonna lie its a crucial tool in my arsenal for anything text processing especially when scripting up automations or handling log files I mean you know a lot of people go with awk but for me sed is my go-to I've had enough fights with awk's syntax to last me a lifetime but hey thats just my personal preference

-Okay enough of the rambling lets get to the meat of the matter how to actually cut that prefix from your string using sed the basic idea is to use sed's substitute command which is written like this `s/old/new/` where `old` is the text you want to replace and `new` is what you're replacing it with or if you want to delete it just leave new part empty like `s/old//` easy right
+ enough of the rambling lets get to the meat of the matter how to actually cut that prefix from your string using sed the basic idea is to use sed's substitute command which is written like this `s/old/new/` where `old` is the text you want to replace and `new` is what you're replacing it with or if you want to delete it just leave new part empty like `s/old//` easy right

 Now lets talk patterns sed uses regular expressions or regex for pattern matching which is a whole other can of worms but for prefix deletion we really only need basic stuff like the caret `^` symbol which anchors the match to the beginning of the line which is crucial for cutting prefixes or the dot `.` to match any character or `*` to match zero or more of the preceding character